GlaxoSmithKline plc – Annual report – 31 December 2025

 14. Taxation (extract 1)

-As a global biopharmaceutical company, we have a substantial business and employment presence in many countries around the world.
-The impact of differences in overseas taxation rates arose from profits being earned in countries with tax rates higher than the UK statutory rate, the most significant of which in 2024 were France, Germany and Italy.
-This adverse impact was offset by the benefit of intellectual property incentives such as the UK Patent Box and Belgian Innovation Income Deduction (IID) regimes, which provide a reduced rate of corporation tax on profits earned from qualifying patents.
+As a global biopharmaceutical company, we have a substantial business and employment presence in many countries.
+The impact of differences in overseas taxation rates arose from profits being earned in countries with tax rates differing from the UK statutory rate, the most significant of which in 2025 was the US.
+This favourable impact was complemented by the benefit of intellectual property incentives such as the UK Patent Box and Belgian Innovation Income Deduction (IID) regimes, which provide a reduced rate of corporation tax on profits earned from qualifying patents.
 We claim these incentives in the manner intended by the relevant statutory or regulatory framework.
-The introduction of new global minimum corporate income tax rules introduced in the UK and Belgium with effect from 1 January 2024 (in line with the OECD’s Pillar 2 framework) resulted in a reduction in these incentives and an additional tax charge of £6 million.
+Global minimum corporate income tax rules in the UK and Belgium (in line with the OECD’s Pillar Two framework) reduced the benefit of these incentives by £169 million.

 14. Taxation (extract 2)

-The deferred tax asset of £2,449 million (2023: £1,994 million) recognised on tax losses relates to trading losses.
+The deferred tax asset of £3,008 million (2024: £2,449 million) recognised on tax losses relates to trading losses.
 Such deferred tax assets are only recognised to the extent Group long-range forecasts indicate sufficient future taxable profits will be available to utilise such assets (forecast by around 2030).
 Other net temporary differences included accrued expenses for which a tax deduction is only available on a paid basis.
 The Group has adopted the mandatory temporary exception to the recognition and disclosure of deferred taxes arising from the jurisdictional implementation of the Pillar Two model rules, as required under IAS 12.

 14. Taxation (extract 3)